-My name is Maaike Aarts and my passions in life are music, Alexander Technique, self-development, and learning/discovering new things.
+My name is Maaike Aarts and my passions in life are music, Alexander Technique, self-development, and discovering new things.

 After receiving my Masters degree from the Royal Conservatory of The Hague, I played first violin in the Royal Concertgebouw Orchestra from 2004-2010.
 However, I then left the orchestra to make more time for my Alexander Technique practice.

 From 2014-2018 I was associate concertmaster of the Netherlands Chamber Orchestra, playing next to the orchestra’s artistic leader and concertmaster Gordan Nikolic.
 It was a 65% position so I felt I would be able to combine it with my full-time private practice.
 But the balance was not ideal.
-At the end of 2018 I decided to sacrifice my job to follow my dream and spread the Alexander Technique more widely among society in general and the music world in particular.
+At the end of 2018 I decided to sacrifice my job to follow my dream and spread the Alexander Technique more widely in society and the music world.

 I am eager to share my 20+ years of teaching experience and see the clear need in society in general and the music world in particular to learn how to;

-- learning about movement and coordination without creating unnecessary tension
+- learn about posture, movement and coordination without creating unnecessary tension

-- learning about how to use our minds to coordinate our bodies and movements
+- use our minds to re-coordinate our bodies & reprogram unhelpful movements

 - enhance mental strength